ikonoshirt/pbkdf2/README.md

 Thanks to  Ivan Chepurnyi and the EcomDev team for writing EcomDev_PHPUnit: https://github.com/IvanChepurnyi/EcomDev_PHPUnit

+Thanks to Anthony Ferrara who built PHP-CryptLib and provides test vectors for pbkdf2 and sha512 (https://github.com/ircmaxell/PHP-CryptLib)

 ##Attention!
 Don't use it in production before testing!
 We can't accept any responsability for this code at the moment.